HuyaneMatsu/hata/docs/topics/components.md

 #### Using regex

-You shall pass regex `custom_id` for component commands to match.
-It may be used to store specific states, or button positions and then get the data back when clicked.
-Here is a short example for giving roles away on button click.
+You can pass regex as `custom_id` for component commands to match.
+It can be used to store specific states or button positions and then get the data back when clicked.
+Here is a short example for giving roles on button click.

 ```py
 import re